 You’re right.
 There IS a better way than going on any obesity diet that promises quick results.
 But before talking about solutions, let’s talk about obesity and why it’s so important to find a way to permanently lose weight.

-Obesity is a big problem in America.
-Despite the fact that people are always looking for the perfect obesity diet, the pounds don’t go far.
-According to the Centers for Disease Control and Prevention, approximately 93.3 million U.S. adults are obese.
-A whopping 70.2% of adults are either overweight or obese.
+Overweight and obesity have reached epidemic proportions worldwide, and America is no exception.
+Despite the fact that people are always looking for the perfect obesity diet, the extra pounds are never far away.
+According to the Centers for Disease Control and Prevention, approximately 93.3 million U.S. adults are obese, and a whopping 70.2% of adults are either overweight or obese.

 Type 2 Diabetes

 An estimated 29.1 million people in the U.S. have diabetes, of which type 2 diabetes is the most common type.
-It has reached epidemic proportions in the U.S., and obesity is the biggest risk factor for type 2 diabetes.
+It has reached epidemic proportions in the U.S., and obesity is its biggest risk factor.
 This is because obesity causes insulin resistance, which often leads to type 2 diabetes.
 Doctors don’t know why obesity causes insulin resistance, but there are many theories.

 In 2010, Japanese researchers reported that a state of chronic low-grade infection causes obesity.
 Their research showed that as fat cells become larger, they attract immune cells that produce inflammatory chemicals.
 These inflammatory chemicals, the researchers explain, seem to help cause insulin resistance.
 (These chemicals include interleukin-6 and tumor necrosis factor-alpha.)

-These findings are debated by other researchers, however, some who believe a combination of stress and excess fat may produce these inflammatory chemicals, not fat cells alone.
+These findings are debated by other researchers.
+Some of them believe a combination of stress and excess fat may produce these inflammatory chemicals, not fat cells alone.
 Whatever the reason, it is clear that obesity is often the forerunning to type 2 diabetes.
 Finding the perfect obesity diet and solving the obesity problem could well end the type 2 diabesity epidemic.

-Heart disease is the number one killer of both men and women in the U.S. Stroke kills around 140,000 Americans each year.
-Obesity increases the risk for heart disease and stroke because it can cause hypertension and abnormal cholesterol levels.
+Heart disease is the number one killer of both men and women in the U.S. Stroke kills around 140,000, and heart disease kills around 697,000 Americans each year.
+Obesity increases the risk of heart disease and stroke because it can cause hypertension and abnormal cholesterol levels.

 Osteoarthritis is the most common form of arthritis and the most common joint disorder in the U.S. An estimated 54.4 million U.S. adults have osteoarthritis, and it can be painful and crippling.
 Over time, obesity causes osteoarthritis because of the extra weight it puts on the joints.
 There is also research suggesting that low-level chronic inflammation caused by obesity destroys cartilage, which contributes to osteoarthritis.